 - Stay alert for potential dangers on the road to react appropriately and to warn the rider.

-Even if you try to be a safe passenger, the motorcycle driver or another motorist could cause a crash.
+Even if you try to be a safe passenger, the motorcycle driver or another motorist could cause an accident.
 An experienced motorcycle crash attorney can advise you on your legal options.
-Call us at (817) 380-4888 to schedule a free consultation.